-Electronics Superhero: Are you a photography junkie?
-Store some silica gel packets in camera bags and with film to absorb moisture after snapping photos in cold or wet conditions, which will keep your lens from fogging or streaking.
+Are you a photography junkie?
+Store some silica gel packets in camera bags to absorb moisture after snapping photos in cold or wet conditions.
+The silica will help keep your lens from fogging or streaking.
 If you still use film, store it with silica for moisture protection.
-And if you have framed photos, tuck silica packets in the backs of frames.)
+And if you have framed photos, tuck silica packets in the backs of frames to protect against humidity.

-You can also use them to dry out items like cell phones and iPods after they have gotten wet.
-Without turning the device back on, pull out the battery and memory card and leave overnight in a container filled with silica gel packets for at least 48 hours.
+You can also use silica to dry out electronics like cell phones and iPods after they have gotten wet.
+Without turning the device back on, pull out the battery and memory card and put the device in an airtight container filled with silica gel packets for at least 48 hours.
 Note: The longer you let it dry before trying to turn it on, the better the chance it will work when you do.

-Rust banisher: Put a few gel packets in your toolbox or a container holding your razor blades to prevent rusting.
-Also, slow the effects of tarnishing by using the gel in jewelry boxes and with silverware.
+Put a few gel packets in your toolbox, tackle box, or a container storing your razor blades to prevent rusting.
+Also, slow the effects of tarnishing by placing a few silica gel packets in jewelry boxes and with silverware.

-Better than mothballs!: Tuck some packets in the pockets of clothes, especially leather goods such as coats, shoes, and handbags.
+Tuck some packets in the pockets of clothes, especially leather goods such as coats, shoes, and handbags.
 The silica won’t keep away moths, but it will help preserve the fabrics and materials while they’re waiting to be worn in your closet.
 This also works with luggage while traveling or in storage.

-Gardening: Place with seeds in storage to thwart molding, or use the material to dry flowers.
+Place packets of silica with seeds in storage to thwart molding.

-Pet uses: To avoid those big bags of kibble from getting soggy, store dry food in a bin and tape silica packets to the bottom of the lid.
+To avoid those big bags of kibble from getting soggy, store dry food in a bin and tape silica packets to the bottom of the lid.
 Note: Carefully inspect the packets first and don’t use any that are torn or have holes — you don’t want to feed silica to your pet.

-You can also disperse the beads throughout cat litter (if the brand doesn’t already) to put its absorption properties to the test.
-This will result in fewer litter changes and so, better bang for your buck.
+You can also disperse the beads throughout cat litter (if the brand doesn’t already use it) to put its absorption properties to the test.
+This will result in fewer litter changes and give you a better bang for your buck.

-Defogger Extraordinaire: Safety first!
+Silica gel to the rescue!
 Place some silica gel packets on the dashboard of your car to help maintain a clear windshield in times of high humidity.
-This works just as well in the corners of your windowsills to dissipate condensation.
-You can also leave a packet in an eyeglass case.
+The silica also works well in the corners of your windowsills to reduce condensation.
+You can also leave a packet in eyeglass cases.

-After the silica gel absorbs water (up to 40 percent of its own weight), it loses its effectiveness.
-But there is a silver lining to this raincloud: the beads can be reactivated and reused repeatedly.
+After the silica gel absorbs moisture (up to 40 percent of its own weight), it loses its effectiveness.
+But there is a silver lining to this rain cloud: The beads can be reactivated and reused repeatedly.